Crv5heR/crv5her.github.io/content/_index.md

-I'm a backend developer and I'm passionate about harnessing technology to drive innovation, and I'm always eager to take on new challenges.
-Whether it's architecting complex systems, optimizing existing applications, or mentoring the next generation of developers, I'm committed to making a positive impact in the world.

-You can clearly see its written by AI.
+I'm a 20 year old backend developer, server administrator and sometimes a team leader, puter wizard from Cairo, Egypt

-Anyway, I started learning to code when I was 9yo to create Minecraft plugins using Java, and since then I started taking it more seriously and made a fair number of projects for clients I would never have thought I’d work with.
+I started learning to code when I was 9yo to create Minecraft plugins using Java, and since then I started taking it more seriously and made a fair number of projects for clients I would never have thought I’d work with.

 Now, I work as a ASP.NET Backend Developer